-When a student discloses an illness, physical limitation, is hospitalized, or placed under any medical restrictions, the School of Nursing will consult with the appropriate clinical agency for clearance.
-Medical clearance must be submitted to the Associate Dean for Student Affairs.
+When a student discloses an illness, physical limitation, is hospitalized or seen in an Emergency Room, or placed under any medical restrictions, the School of Nursing will consult with the appropriate clinical agency for clearance.
+Medical clearance must be submitted to the Associate Dean for Student and Alumni Affairs.
 Medical clearances must state the date to which the student can return without restrictions in order to resume clinical activities including those assigned in the lab.